 MEITY Issues Blocking Orders on Emergency Request by Home Ministry

-The Union Ministry of Electronics and IT (MEITY) has issued blocking orders for 232 unlicensed and illegal apps that have been linked to China.
-The move targets 138 betting apps and 94 loan lending apps, on the grounds of Section 69(A) of the IT Act for money laundering, as these were deemed a threat to the financial security of the nation.
+The Union Ministry of Electronics and IT (MEITY) has issued blocking orders for 232 unlicensed and illegal apps, most of which have been linked to China.
+The move targets 138 betting or gambling apps and 94 loan lending apps, on the grounds of Section 69(A) of the IT Act for money laundering, as these were deemed a threat to the financial security of the nation.